thomwiggers/thomwiggers.nl/content/blog/emoji-in-latex/index.md

 that folder.

-{{% callout note %}}
+> [!NOTE]
-Please note that I have not tested this on either Linux or Windows machines yet; it likely works on Linux, but Windows might require a different font name in `generator.tex`.
+> Please note that I have not tested this on either Linux or Windows machines
+> yet; it likely works on Linux, but Windows might require a different font name
+> in `generator.tex`.
+>

-Your results will also look different based on what fonts you set.
+> Your results will also look different based on what fonts you set.
-{{% /callout %}}

 <!-- vim: set ft=markdown ts=2 sw=2 tw=0 noet :-->